nkemsileslie/nkemsileslie/README.md

 - 👋 Hi, I’m leslie
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning django framework
-- 📫 How to reach me @Cyber_leslie_ on twitter
+- 📫 How to reach me @CyberQueenlesly on twitter
+- 🤝 I'm open to collaborate

 <!---
 nkemsileslie/nkemsileslie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.